ONDC-Official/ONDC-FIS-Specifications/api/components/docs/end-to-end-workflow.md

 ---

 ### Initiation
-Buyer app makes an `init` call with the details of the investor, order and the fulfillment choice.
+Buyer app makes an `init` call with the details of the investor, order, the fulfillment choice and the bank a/c from where the investor want to make the payment

-Seller app checks if all the details are available and correct.
-If any additional input is needed, seller app responds with the list of required information (one or multiple steps).

-3 possible workflows
-1. Existing folio
-Seller app checks for the folio validity

-2. New folio
-Seller app responds with the details needed to open a new folio

-3. New folio with KYC
-Seller app checks for kyc and respond with the details needed to perform kyc

-Seller app can choose to support all or any of the above scenarios.
-It will error out for cases it won't support.

 If everything is ready, seller app responds with different payment options through which the investor can make the payment to complete this order.
 And the order is created.